3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 Obviously you will be able to display this image (or any other file) in the popup, as it will be stored in the media folder.
 See :ref:`use-in-popups`

+Since Lizmap 3.2, you can override the default destination folder ``media/upload/PROJECT_NAME/LAYER_NAME/FIELD_NAME/FILE_NAME.EXT`` by manually setting the path where to store the media, relatively to the project.
+To do so, you must use the **External resource** field edit widget, and configure it with:

+* a **Default path** written relative to the project.
+For example ``../media/images/`` if you want to store this field files in a folder media situated alongside the project folder.
+You can also choose set a path inside the project media folder.
+For example ``media/my_target_folder/``.
+* chek the **Relative path** checkbox, with the default **Relative to project path** option
+* if the field should store a image, you should also check the **Integrated document viewer** checkbox, with the type **Image**

+This allow to store the sent media files and images in a centralized folder, for example a directory **media** at the same level than the Lizmap repositories folders:

+* media

+  - images <-- to store images in this folder, use: ``../media/images/``
+  - pdf

+* environment

+  - trees.qgs
+  - trees.qgs.cfg
+  - media

+    * tree_pictures/ <-- to store images in this folder, use: ``media/tree_pictures/``

 .. _filter-layer-data-by-group:

 Filtered layers - Filtering data in function of users